nicol-777/FoodHygieneApp/docs/implementation.md

 # Implementation

 ## Introduction

-The web app allows users to view and search for food hygiene ratings for various food businesses based in Bristol.
-Users can search by business name, location, or filter by rating.
-Additionally, it includes chatbot support for consumers and businesses.
+The web app enables users to view and search food hygiene ratings for businesses in Bristol.
+It allows searches by business name, location, or hygiene rating, with filtering options from 0 to 5.
+Users can view results on an interactive map or in a list format for easier navigation.
+Additionally, the app features a chatbot for reporting food safety issues.
+It also supports geolocation, allowing users to see nearby businesses; if geolocation is denied, users can still explore hygiene ratings across Bristol.

 ## Dataset